A Collection of Pictures From The Chairman

 cooltext494563523528398

-Outstanding NAMES for the jobs they do...
+More PERFECT NAMES for the careers they chose...

 Pink glowing text: "Under Uniforms" on white background.